Tanujarora100/Devops-Interview-Notes/Linux/Monitoring/PerformanceMonitoring.md

 - **Swapping Mechanism**: When the system runs low on RAM, (OS) temporarily transfers inactive data from RAM to a `designated space on the hard drive known as the swap space`.

 - **Memory Management Unit (MMU)**:
-    - MMU is the unit responsible for correct address management of the disk used as virtual memory.
+    - MMU is the unit responsible for correct address management of the `disk used as virtual memory`.

 ## Benefits of Virtual Memory
 1. **Multitasking**: